AVSLab/basilisk/docs/source/Vizard/vizardSettings.rst

 Here the first spacecraft has no transceiver, and the 2nd spacecraft has 2 transceivers.

 See :ref:`scenarioGroundLocationImaging` for an example of using a data storage visualization.
+The example :ref:`scenario_BasicOrbitMultiSat` illustrates how to show a battery or fuel tank storage device.